Past US presidents, VPs asked to recheck for classified docs - NewsBreak

 Past US presidents, VPs asked to recheck for classified docs

-The National Archives has asked former U.S. presidents and vice presidents to recheck their personal records for any classified documents following the news that President Joe Biden and former Vice President Mike Pence had such documents in their possession, two people familiar with the matter said Thursday.
+WASHINGTON — (AP) — The National Archives has asked former U.S. presidents and vice presidents to recheck their personal records for any classified documents following the news that President Joe Biden and former Vice President Mike Pence had such documents in their possession.

-The Archives sent a letter Thursday to representatives of former presidents and vice presidents extending back to Ronald Reagan to ensure compliance with the Presidential Records Act, according to the two people, who spoke on condition of anonymity because they were not authorized to speak about investigations.
-The act states that any records created or received by the president are the property of the U.S. government and will be managed by the archives at the end of the administration.
+The Archives sent a letter Thursday to representatives of former presidents and vice presidents extending back to Ronald Reagan to ensure compliance with the Presidential Records Act, according to a copy obtained by The Associated Press.
+The act states that any records created or received by the president are the property of the U.S. government and will be managed by the Archives at the end of an administration.

-The Archives sent the letter to representatives of former Presidents Donald Trump , Barack Obama , George W. Bush, Bill Clinton, George H.W.
-Bush and Ronald Reagan, and former Vice Presidents Pence, Biden, Dick Cheney, Al Gore and Dan Quayle, they said.
+The Archives sent the letter to representatives of former Presidents Donald Trump, Barack Obama, George W. Bush, Bill Clinton, George H.W.
+Bush and Ronald Reagan, and former Vice Presidents Pence, Biden, Dick Cheney, Al Gore and Dan Quayle.

+Responsibility to comply with the Presidential Records Act "does not diminish after the end of an administration,” the Archives wrote in the letter.
+“Therefore, we request that you conduct an assessment of any materials held outside of (the Archives) that relate to the administration for which you serve as a designated representative under the PRA, to determine whether bodies of materials previously assumed to be personal in nature might inadvertently contain Presidential or Vice Presidential records subject to the PRA, whether classified or unclassified.”

-Spokespeople for former presidents Trump, Obama, George W. Bush and Clinton and former vice presidents Pence, Dick Cheney, Al Gore and Dan Quayle did not immediately respond to requests for comment.
+Spokespeople for former Presidents Trump, Obama, Clinton and former Vice Presidents Pence, Dick Cheney, Al Gore and Dan Quayle did not immediately respond to requests for comment.

+Freddy Ford, chief of staff to former President George W. Bush, suggested in his response to the Archives that Bush's office did not believe a search was necessary, saying, “Thank you for your note.
+We understand its purpose and remain confident that no such materials are in our possession.”

 Biden's lawyers came across classified documents from his time as vice president in a locked cabinet as they were packing up an office he no longer uses in November.
 Since then, subsequent searches by the FBI and Biden's lawyers have turned up more documents.
 Former Vice President Pence, too, this week, discovered documents and turned them in after saying previously he did not believe he had any.